ATL64/electoral-systems/Readme.md

 ![Tests](https://github.com/Valiant-Data/electoral-systems/actions/workflows/tests.yml/badge.svg)

-Main contributor for this project is Alejandro de Miquel https://github.com/alejandrodemiquel
+Main contributor for this project is Alejandro de Miquel who is a fantastic coder and scientist with great expertise in everything data related.
+You can see some of his awesome work here: https://github.com/alejandrodemiquel

 This repository contains a [Dash](https://plotly.com/dash/) app aimed at